DyonR/docker-passthroughvpn/README.md

 [![Docker Image Size (tag)](https://img.shields.io/docker/image-size/dyonr/passthroughvpn/latest)](https://hub.docker.com/r/dyonr/passthroughvpn)

 Docker container which runs Debian 10 with a WireGuard or OpenVPN with iptables killswitch to prevent IP leakage when the tunnel goes down.
 This Docker runs nothing but Debian 10 with a VPN connection, but it's intended use is to route other containers with no VPN or proxy capability through this one to protect you IP.

 ## Example usages
 * Hosting a (game) server service, but you do not want to expose your IP
-  * This would likely only be possible if you provider supports portforwarding
+  * This would likely only be possible if your VPN provider supports portforwarding
 * Containers that download online content, but have no 'vpn' version

 ## USAGE WARNING
 * If the container loses connection, and RESTART_CONTAINER is set to `yes` this container will restart when the connection is lost.
 Because of this, the Dockers you route through this one will rebuild and reconnect to the passthrough container.